- What Are Viatical Life Insurance Settlements?

 The company must be licensed in the state where it is making the transaction, not where it is located.

-For example, if a company is based in California but does business in New York, it must be licenses in New York.
+For example, if a company is based in California but does business in New York, it must be licensed in New York.
 That means that you should do business only with companies that comply with the National Association of Insurance Commissioner’s Model Act and Regulations on viatical settlements.

 Keep in mind that you do not need to sell the entire policy.
 You can sell whatever percentage you would like – the company may have a minimum as a purchase requirement.